-Ironically, there is a law in California that protects people who buy dogs….
+Ironically, there is a law in California that protects people who buy dogs.
 But this seller insists she’s not a “real breeder.”
-If you buy from a breeder, defined in California as someone who in a year sells at least twenty puppies or three litters, you have rights if a dog becomes sick within the first 15 days.
+If you buy from a breeder, defined in California as someone who sells at least twenty puppies or three litters a year, you have rights if a dog becomes sick within the first 15 days.

 - You can return the dog for a refund and get your vet bills covered up to the dog’s purchase price.

 - Exchange the dog and get your vet bills for to the amount the dog cost.

 - Or keep the dog and get up to 150% of the price to cover the vet bills with proof of the illness

 Want more tips on avoiding sick puppies, scams and puppy mill dogs?